angular/angular/aio/content/guide/language-service.md

 ### Visual Studio Code

 In [Visual Studio Code](https://code.visualstudio.com/), install the extension from the [Extensions: Marketplace](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template).
 You can open the marketplace from the editor using the Extensions icon on the left menu pane, or use VS Quick Open (⌘+P on Mac, CTRL+P on Windows) and type "? ext".
 In the marketplace, search for Angular Language Service extension, and click the **Install** button.

+The Visual Studio Code integration with the Angular language service is maintained and distributed by the Angular team.

 ### WebStorm